-In 2006 we established the first Rapid Access service in the UK to allow direct referrals from the North East Ambulance Service, as well as from our own Emergency Department.
+Our rapid access service allows direct referrals from the North East Ambulance Service, as well as from our own emergency department.

 Who do we see?

-Our patients present with a wide range of problems including:
+Our patients experience a wide range of problems including:

 - loss of consciousness which passes quickly (transient) – particularly syncope (blackout)